 - 🔵 Layers selected on the Main Canvas are outlined in blue.

-- 🟣 Layers selected on the Vertical Canvas are outlined in purple.
+- 🟣 Layers selected on the Portrait Canvas are outlined in purple.

 Active Canvas Indicator